Understanding Autism Spectrum Disorder

 Alexandros

-Written by Alexandros SIDIRAS GALANTE on Monday 03 March 2025, updated on Monday 03 March 2025
+Written by Alexandros SIDIRAS GALANTE on Monday 03 March 2025, updated on Friday 25 July 2025

-Estimated Reading Time ~ 20 minutes
+Estimated Reading Time ~ 19 minutes

-Definition of autism spectrum
+Definition of the autism spectrum

 Common symptoms of spectrum disorders

-How is autism spectrum disorder diagnosed?
+How is Autism Spectrum Disorder diagnosed?

-What are the different autistic spectrum disorders?
+What are the different types of autism spectrum disorders?

-Types of autistic spectrum disorders
+Types of autism spectrum disorders

 Comparison between PDD and ASD

-Rett syndrome and its characteristics
+Rett syndrome and its features

 How to help an autistic person?